xeb/Anki-Vector-AI/README.md

 ./download_model.sh
 ```
 5. Make sure your computer and Vector in the same WiFi network.
 Then run `python3 object_detection.py`.
 6. If you are lucky, Vector will start the first object detection, and start speaking the labels of what it sees.
-It's much more hilarious than the original given the ImageNet model.
+It's much more hilarious than the original given the Inception model.

 ### How it works
 Read the code, or checkout the original [README](https://github.com/unbug/Anki-Vector-AI) which is mostly the same.